viant/bqtail/deployment/README.md

 ### Google Storage layout:

-The following google storage layout is used to deploy and operation BqTail/BqDispatch:
+The following google storage layout is used to deploy and operate serverless data ingestion with  BqTail:

 ##### Configuration bucket